streamingfast/dauth/README.md

 *Trusted Plugin*

 The trusted plugin simply acts as a pass-through.
 It will trust all incoming headers.
 This should be used if the proxy layer does the authorization and sets the trusted headers.
-You can change the default "trust-everything" behavior by specifying an exclusive list of `allowed` headers, ex: `trust://?allowed=x-sf-user-id,x-sf-api-key-id,x-real-ip,x-sf-substreams-cache-tag`
+You can change the default "trust-everything" behavior by specifying an exclusive list of `allowed` headers, ex: `trust://?allowed=x-user-id,x-api-key-id,x-real-ip,x-substreams-cache-tag`

 ![Trusted Plugin](./docs/trusted_plugin.png)

 *gRPC plugin*

 The gRPC plugin will perform a grpc request to the defined endpoint.
 The response will contain the `TrustedHeaders`.
 An example of this would be a `grpc://localhost:9000` where the gRPC service is a sidecar.
-This sidecar could, for example, read a JWT from the incoming `Authorization` header and return the appropriate values for the *TrustedHeaders* `x-sf-user-id` and `x-sf-api-key-id`.
+This sidecar could, for example, read a JWT from the incoming `Authorization` header and return the appropriate values for the *TrustedHeaders* `x-user-id` and `x-api-key-id`.

 The motivation behind the gRPC plugin is to give the operator flexibility in implementing their authentication layer.